FASHIONISTAR-get-famous/clothes-shop/README.md

 ### My approach

-I have decided to use [AngularJS](https://angularjs.org/) as a front end framework in order to create a Single Page App.
+I've decided to use [AngularJS](https://angularjs.org/) as a front end framework in order to create a Single Page App.
 In particular the app shows two pages (home page and cart) through the built in angular function ng-show.
-The app should let the User add an item that will be automatically added to the cart with the default quantity of 1.
+I've dedice to approach the two pages differently.

-I decided to not display the quantity available in order to show a message 'out of order' if the user would try to purchase an item not available.
+In the 'home page' I've used the JS code to manipulate the objects, i.e. when a user add an item to my cart, the same item would be removed form the stock as well as the sum function etc. once the user is happy with the shopping, through the cart link can hide the shopping list and display the cart in order to modify the shopping cart.

-Once the User is happy with the shopping can go to the cart, through the cart button up to the right corner and modify the  quantity, remove the item and see automatically change the total.
+In the 'cart page' I've decided to use Angular in order to modify the quantity, remove items and automatically update the total amount without perform any function.

 In the end the user can apply a voucher in order to receive three different discount.
  - 5£
  - 10£ if purchase over 50£